chaaug/chaaug/README.md

 ### Hi there 👋 I'm Charles.

-- 🔭 I’m currently working on [Rubeus](https://rubeus.com.br/) with DevOps Analyst
+- 🔭 I’m currently working at [Rubeus](https://rubeus.com.br/) as a DevOps Analyst
 - 👯 I’m looking to collaborate on with the people close to me, with the team and the community
 - 💬 Ask me about Linux, Docker, Kubernets, DevOps, MySQL, events and community